algolia/angular-instantsearch/doc/widgets/clear-refinements.md

-## `<ng-ais-clear-all />`
+## `<ng-ais-clear-refinements />`

-The ClearAll widget displays a button that lets the user clean every refinement applied to the search.
+The ClearRefinements widget displays a button that lets the user clean every refinement applied to the search.

 | Attributes           | Type       | Description
 | -                    | -          | -